-Your home healthcare agency is competing for top talent to fill your open roles, so it’s a good time to double check your home health aide job description to ensure you’re capturing the attention of the best talent.
-Here’s what should be included in your job description for home health aide open roles.
+Your home healthcare agency is competing fiercely to fill your open roles, so it’s a good time to double check your home health aide job description to ensure you’re capturing the attention of the best talent.
+Below, you’ll have the guidelines you need to build a home health aide job description that entices candidates to join your team during a time where you need them more than ever.

-What to look for in your next home health aide hire
+The intangibles in your home health aide job description

 A home health aide (HHA) should be someone who not only has compassion for patients, but also performs their duties with confidence and precision.
-You should look for someone with soft skills, or personality and career attributes, that match your company culture and the individual expectations of the role, as well as the prerequisites, like training and certification, required by your state.
-Here are a few critical attributes to look for in your next home health aide hire.
+You should look for someone with soft skills, or personality and career attributes, that match your company culture and the individual expectations of the role along with the prerequisites, like training and certification, required by your state.
+Here are a few critical attributes to look for in candidates that can be hard to capture in your home health aide job description:

 - Compassion – It’s especially necessary for your HHAs to have a compassionate and respectful demeanor.
 Trusting someone to care for a loved one is oftentimes difficult, so a compassionate home health aide will put clients and their families at ease.